thescientist13/HP_Stuff/old/src/content/docs/Harrypedia/magic/spells/aguamenti.md

 ---
+collection: Harrypedia
 type: "spell"
-title: "Aguamenti"
+title: Aguamenti
 spells: "Aguamenti"
-author: "Luke Schierer"
+author: Luke Schierer
 ---

 Conjures clean drinkable water from the end of the wand.
 Appears to be a violation of Gramp's Law?